The JEWEL Emblem

 - Home

-- The Jewel EMBLEM
+- The JEWEL Emblem

-The butterfly is an iconic symbol of liberation and transformational change, as well as hope and renewal.
-The emblem exemplifies JEWEL’s objective of promoting the empowerment of women and children in Johor, so that society as a whole may prosper, and all can aspire to be the best that they can be.
+The emblem therefore, exemplifies JEWEL’s mission of promoting the empowerment of women and children in Johor, so that society as a whole may prosper, and all can aspire to be the best that they can be.

-- Indigo purple represents integrity, wisdom, focus and independent judgement.
+- Indigo purple represents integrity and wisdom.

-- Green signifies peace, compassion, generosity, humility and balance.
+- Green signifies compassion, generosity and balance.

 - Yellow represents optimism, confidence and self-worth.